Kris0721/AI-Resume-Ranking-System/README.md

 Enter the job description in the text area.

-Upload multiple PDF resumes.
+Upload a single PDF resumes.

-View the ranked list of candidates based on relevance.
+View the score of candidate based on relevance.